Myth / Hindu Mythology

 - Adaptation Expansion: The Puranas.

 - Adaptation Species Change: In some tellings, Durga rides on an Asiatic lion.
 In others, she rides on a tiger.
-Either way, a Cool Mount.
+Either way, an epic mount.

 - Agent Peacock: All of the royal princes are depicted wearing a lot of gold plate, peacock feathers, and flower garlands.